 About the Gibraltar Philatelic Bureau

-The Gibraltar Philatelic Bureau is an ISO 9001/2008 qualified company and is the company responsible for the design, printing, production, marketing and sale of Gibraltar stamps worldwide.
+The Gibraltar Philatelic Bureau is the company responsible for the design, printing, production, marketing and sale of Gibraltar stamps worldwide.
 Gibraltar stamps have been issued since 1886 and are considered to be highly collectible by the worldwide philatelic fraternity.
 More than 25,000 collectors in over 80 countries collect Gibraltar stamps and order these stamps direct from us by either mail order, fax, telephone or through our website www.gibraltar-stamps.com On average the Gibraltar Philatelic Bureau handles over 35,000 orders per year making it one of the biggest exporters of local Gibraltar products!
 Thanks to a great team of hard working and experienced professionals it's great to state that stamp collecting continues to be one of the world's most popular and educational hobbies, one of the few that the entire family can enjoy.
 Recently we have been expanding our services to collectors to include Gibraltar coins and banknotes in our list of products and are hoping to enjoy the same success, especially through the site.

 The Philatelic Bureau receives stamp issue suggestions from hundreds of people annually, both from Gibraltar and collectors worldwide.
 A shortlist of issue titles is created after which it is narrowed down to an officially proposed stamp programme for the year in question.
 This is then sent to the Gibraltar Government for a final decision.
 The fact that many of the issues released in the past 10 years have received coverage in the worldwide press and that two Gibraltar stamps have broken world records serves as a testament to the team's expertise in producing dynamic and interesting subjects.